lemuelkumarga/titanic/README.md

   - <span class="hl color-1-text">Husband Privilege</span>: As a male,
-    having a family size of 2 and no children may guarantee you better odds of being in the lifeboat, since you can utilize your wife’s lifeboat premium (see Insight 2) to find a space for yourself.
-These benefits, shown in <span class="hl color-1-text">blue</span>, can be accounted for when we compare between males and females that do not have children.
+    having a family size of 2 and no children may guarantee you better odds since you can tag along with your wife (see Insight 2) to obtain a lifeboat seat.
+These benefits, shown in
+    <span class="hl color-1-text">blue</span>, can be accounted for when
+    we compare between males and females that do not have children.

 <div class="st">